nerzhul250/nerzhul250/README.md

 ### **Active Work**

 #### **AI/ML Research** 🧠
-- Experimenting with **model interpretability, merging, and efficient training** (lots of toy experiments and sailing through the latent space).
+- Experimenting with **mechanistic interpretability, merging, and efficient training** (lots of toy experiments and sailing through the latent space).
 - Experimenting with fully autonomous scientific research systems like [**AI-Scientist**](https://github.com/SakanaAI/AI-Scientist-v2)
 - Building practical AI tools—like [**AntiAICall**](https://antiaicall.com/), an assistant that screens calls and blocks telemarketers 🤖📞.